PA HEROIN POSSESSION LAWYER | FORMER PITTSBURGH DRUG PROSECUTOR

 If you are found guilty of heroin possession, otherwise known as Possession of a Controlled Substance or Prohibited Acts, you are facing serious penalties in Pennsylvania, including:

-- First Offense: Punishable by up to 1 year in prison and a 6-month driver's license suspension
+First Offense: Punishable by up to 1 year in prison and a fine of up to $5,000

-- Second Offense: Punishable by up to 3 years in prison and a 12-month driver's license suspension
+Second or Subsequent Offense: Punishable by up to 3 years in prison and fine of up to $25,000

 PROVING HEROIN POSSESSION

 In proving a heroin possession or other type of simple possession case, the Commonwealth must first prove that the item in your possession was a controlled substance.
 This is done by submitting the suspected heroin to a laboratory, where testing determines the type and quantity of the controlled substance.

 Second, the Commonwealth must show that the person charged was aware of the presence and nature of the substance, or in other words, that the person knows what and where the substance is.

 Third, the Commonwealth must show that the person had the intent to control and power to control the heroin.
 Direct possession occurs when someone is holding, carrying or using drugs.
 Constructive possession occurs when someone is not holding or touching the heroin, but other evidence suggests that the person has exercised the power and intent to control the heroin.

 HOW THE ZUCKERMAN LAW FIRM CAN HELP WITH YOUR HEROIN POSSESSION CHARGES

 If you have been charged with heroin possession, remain silent and call a lawyer as soon as possible.
 You have constitutional rights that can be protected if you act quickly to secure representation.